muhammadsanwarulislam/PHP-Data-Structures/06_Sorting/06_sorting.md

   A good sorting algorithm is define which is use minimum number of comparisons and swapping according to the unsorted data set.

   ## Bubble sort ##
+Bubble sort is most commonly used sorting algorithm.
+It is comparsion-based sorting algorithm, which is always referred inefficient sorting algorithm.
+In bubble sort it requires maximum number of comparison.
+In bubble sort, each item of the list have to compared with rest of the items and swapped if required.
+We can sort either ascending or descending order.